A great base to discover the South of Ireland

 - High season – a great base to discover the South of Ireland without the crowds; perfect for those who enjoy hiking, walking and cycling; busy during Irish Bank Holidays

-- Low season – lots to do in the area, busier during Easter and Bank Holiday periods, but not crowded
+- Low season – quiet on site with minimal facilities, lots to do in the area, busier during Easter and Bank Holiday periods, but not crowded

 - Owned and run by the Stanley family